MathieuNls/bianca/bianca.md

 ## Building a Database of Defect-Commits and Fix-Commits for Performances Evaluation {#sub:golden}

-To build the database against which we assess the performance of BIANCA, we use the same process as discussed in Section \ref{sec:offline}.
+To build the database that we can used to assess the performance of BIANCA, we use the same process as discussed in Section \ref{sec:offline}.
 We used Commit-guru to retrieve the complete history of each project and label commits as defect-commits if they appear to be linked to a closed issue.
 The process used by Commit-guru to identify commits that introduce a defect is simple and reliable in terms of accuracy and computation time [@Kamei2013].
 We use the commit-guru labels as the baseline to compute the precision and recall of BIANCA.
 Each time BIANCA classifies a commit as _risky_, we can  check if the _risky_ commit is in the database of defect-introducing commits.
 The same evaluation process is used by related studies  [@ElEmam2001; @Lee2011a; @Bhattacharya2011; @Kpodjedo2010].

 ## Process of Comparing New Commits {#sec:newcommits}